ericreg/ericreg.github.io/content/git-collate.md

         return 1
     fi

-    # We do a "git squash" (without prompting) all the commit
+    # We do a "git squash" (without prompting) all the commits
     # into a single commit with their commit messages concatenated
     git reset --soft HEAD~$NUM_COMMIT && \
         git commit --edit -m"$(git log --format=%B --reverse HEAD..HEAD@{1})"